Wisconsin Conservation Endowment Frequently Asked Questions

 Q. What is the administrative fee?

 A. The Foundation assesses an annual administrative fee of 1% on each fund.
-We have a sliding scale reduction for funds (0.9% for funds valued at $250,000-$499,999; 0.8% for funds valued at $500,000-$999,999; $0.7% for funds valued at $1,000,000 or more).
+We have a sliding scale reduction for funds (0.9% for funds valued at $250,000-$499,999; 0.8% for funds valued at $500,000-$999,999; 0.7% for funds valued at $1,000,000 or more).
+Administration fees will be applied to each sub-account individually.
 The fee is deducted quarterly from the fund, calculated as ¼ percent of the annual fee multiplied by the average fund value over the prior four quarters.
 Our administrative fee covers our operational expenses related to the administering and managing the endowment, including:

 - Professional investment services and oversight for the fund, and maintenance of fund financial records and accounting services.